What is the Center for Businesses in Transition?

-The Adirondack North Country Center for Businesses in Transition addresses the loss of area businesses by providing matchmaking services with potential buyers, access to planning tools and connection with existing services.
+The Adirondack North Country Center for Businesses in Transition (CBIT) addresses the loss of area businesses by providing matchmaking services with potential buyers, access to planning tools and connection with existing services.

-You are a business owner looking to retire or transfer ownership and you need assistance:
+If you are a business owner looking to retire or transfer ownership and you need assistance: